130-year-old Harvard Law Review elects its first African-American woman president

 (CNN)In 130 years of existence, the Harvard Law Review had never elected a black woman as president.
 ImeIme Umana has changed that.

-Umana, 24, is the first African-American to lead a journal that has the largest reach of any law journal in the world.
+Umana, 24, is the first African-American woman to lead a journal that has the largest reach of any law journal in the world.

 Her election was a long time coming.